 The clean and pristine finish of stainless steel can look completely abandoned with just one fingerprint.
 A gentle degreaser, like a dishwashing liquid, can remove fingerprints and leave your stainless steel surfaces looking like new.
 Clean the surface all over or spot-clean with a very soft cloth and a few circular polishing rubs.

 If opting for detergent, you shouldn’t need more than a drop or two.
-Start by partially filling your sink with warm water, adding the detergent to create a soapy solution.
+Start by partially filling your sink with warm water, and adding the detergent to create a soapy solution.
 Soak a cloth in the solution, wring it out gently and scrub the dirt and grime off of your stainless steel.
 Since dish detergent breaks down oils, it will help dissolve smears from handprints and fingerprints.

 7. Glass Cleaner

 Fingerprints on stainless steel are usually inevitable, especially if you have children in the home.
 Fortunately, removal is easy.
 Glass cleaners, like those used to clean windows, can be used for quick spot treatments.
 To prevent drips, spray the cleaner onto a cloth or towel instead of spraying it directly onto the stainless steel.
 Wipe fingerprints away in a small circular motion.

 8. Stainless Steel Cleaners